 “Diddley Daddy” (May 15, 1955): Oh, darn.
 Billy Boy called in sick today.
 Who else we got?
 Hey!
 Does anybody here know how to play the harmonica?
 Who the hell are you?
 Did you say Walter?
 Geez, what happened to you?
 Looks like someone landed a few good jabs on your puss.
 You sure you can play with that missing tooth?
 What the hell—let’s give it a shot.

 A full stable of first-class musicians always seemed to be hanging out at Chess Records, and Bo Diddley wound up featuring many of them on his records.
-Willie Dixon played bass on “I’m a Man,” and here Little Walter takes a break from his work with Muddy Watters, pulls a harp out of his pocket and gives us a more than a few good licks, moving from an extended moan to a series of runs that occasionally mimic a hot blues cornet.
-The Moonglows provide the background vocals while Bo takes another opportunity to advertise his manhood, but in a very unexpected yet charming manner.
+Willie Dixon played bass on “I’m a Man,” and here Little Walter takes a break from his work with Muddy Watters, pulls a harp out of his pocket and gives us more than a few good licks, moving from an extended moan to a series of runs that occasionally mimic a hot blues cornet.
+The Moonglows provide the background vocals while Bo takes another opportunity to advertise his manhood in a very unexpected yet charming manner.
 Somebody kissed his baby last night, a kiss that was apparently unwanted and left the poor girl in tears.
 In recounting her story, she tells him “Say Bo Diddley, you know you’re a natural-born man,” and he responds, “I say I love you baby with all my heart/Please don’t never say we’ll part.”
 Emotional support is a much better response than hunting down the perpetrator and beating the living shit out of him.

 “Pretty Thing” (July 14, 1955): The song that gave one of my favorite and unheralded British bands their name is a Willie Dixon number set to a shimmery Bo Diddley beat.
-The song is unusual because unlike many Bo Diddley beat songs that remain fixed on a single chord, Bo strays from the root in the instrumental passages, moving up to G, sliding down to F#, then a quick change to D5 before he returns to E. The lyrics are a rather conventional proposal of marriage complete with choir and the cliché “blushing bride,” but the tightly intertwined guitar, harmonica and rhythm keep you in your seat.
+The song is unusual because unlike many Bo Diddley beat songs that remain fixed on a single chord, Bo strays from the root in the instrumental passages, moves up to G, slides down to F#, and makes a quick change to D5 before he returns to E. The lyrics are a rather conventional proposal of marriage complete with choir and the cliché “blushing bride,” but the tightly intertwined guitar, harmonica and rhythm keep you in your seat.
 “Pretty Thing” made it to #4 in the U. S. R&B charts, but would not be released in Britain for another eight years—just in time to fuel the British Invasion and give The Pretty Things their name.

 “Bring It to Jerome” (July 14, 1955): Lester Davenport kicks this one off with a brief blast of harmonica, inspiring a long wail from Bo while Jerome Green provides what will morph into the response to Bo’s lines in the verses: “Bring it to Jerome.”
 What’s going on here is Jerome’s main squeeze has been seeking satisfaction elsewhere, and while Bo relates that mournful story in an aching, pleading voice, his maracas-playing pal keeps repeating “Bring it to Jerome.”
 The pairing seems to make little sense until Jerome takes over the lead vocal with one . . . no, two things on his mind: